 - capitalizing on legitimate business expenses.

 Many in Broward County assume only high-ranking members of criminal organizations are prosecuted for tax evasion.
 However, it can happen to virtually anyone who deliberately hides or misrepresents large sums of taxable income when reporting to the IRS.
-Florida Individuals and businesses being investigated for tax evasion should contact a Naples or Fort Lauderdale tax evasion lawyer to learn about options that may minimize criminal liability.
+Florida Individuals and businesses being investigated for tax evasion should contact a Naples or Fort Lauderdale tax evasion defense lawyer to learn about options that may minimize criminal liability.